The Brown Derby Tavern was located at 311-313 Yonge St (at Dundas St E on the northeast corner) in downtown Toronto.

 - Music and comedy started at 2 pm daily, the earliest in town.
 By the mid-1960s, go-go girls were added to the entertainment lineup.

 - In 1969, once the updates to The Derby were completed, the drinkery debuted folk-blues entertainment.
 The rowdy crowd ruined the opening night.

 - The Brown Derby was in the heart of the Yonge Street Strip amongst other famous long-gone taverns, including The Colonial, Steele’s, Le Coq d’Or, Club Bluenote, Friar’s, Bermuda and the Town.

 - The term Tin Pan Alley is a genre of music that originated in a New York City neighbourhood with that nickname.
 It refers to the sound of pianos being feverishly played by those who were introducing songs to publishers.

-- Prior to becoming the Brown Derby Tavern, the building had been home to offices, a drug store and clothing shops.
-Completed in the late 1920s at a cost of $60,000, the long and narrow building was designed by Toronto’s renown theatre architects, Kaplan and Sprachman.
+- Before becoming the Brown Derby Tavern, the building had been home to offices, a drug store and clothing shops.
+Completed in the late 1920s at a cost of $60,000, the long and narrow building was designed by Toronto’s renowned theatre architects Kaplan and Sprachman.

 Brown Derby Tavern Photos